 The programme builds our pupils’ skills to prepare them for making choices about their future options and the Sixth Form.
 It also addresses the world of work; understanding strengths and weaknesses; building soft skills and engaging with different careers and employers.

-Time is set aside in the timetable as a focused activity in each year group; with the support of tutors and teachers, pupils are encouraged to explore and develop ideas as part of their own self-managed learning.
+Time is set aside in the timetable for a focused activity in each year group; with the support of tutors and teachers, pupils are encouraged to explore and develop ideas as part of their own self-managed learning.